Essex County Marijuana Lawyer for Marijuana Possession Charges

 Do You Have an MMP ID?

 Have you been arrested for possession of marijuana in New Jersey?
 If so, defense attorney Scott Gorman can help.
-To discuss your case in a free and confidential consultation, call (201) 379-4978 or request an appointment online now.
+To discuss your case in a free and confidential consultation, call 201-489-9199 or request an appointment online now.
+We have offices in Essex County and Morristown.